 - Stress

 - · Legal questions

 - Depression

+- Addiction

 - · Grief and loss

-- Addiction
+- · Child care

-- difer and loss

-- child ----

 - Family relationships and parenting

-- · Child care
+- Elder care

-- · Even reducing your
+- · Even reducing your medical/dental bills!

-- · Elder care

-- medical/dental bills!

 Help is easy to access

 - Online/phone support: Unlimited, confidential, 24/7. - In-person: 3 visits with a Licensed Professional Counselor are available at no additional cost to you.
 Your counselor may refer you to resources in your community for ongoing support.